Sreelekha Mitra: Career

 Mitra grew her urge to be an actress during her school days.
 While working at Taj Hotel, Kolkata, she was advised by one of her acquaintances to appear for an audition conducted by Teleframe, the production house of Samaresh Majumdar who had been looking for a fresh face for the female lead of his new Bengali TV series Balikar Prem.
 She appeared wearing a saree.
 At first, Dulal Lahiri, the director of the TV series and Majumdar, the producer and screenplay writer were reluctant to cast her since they had been looking for a girl who had to portray a teenager in the TV series.
 She was finalized after she reappeared wearing a skirt.
 The TV series was not completed ultimately.
 Ranjit Mallick portrayed the role of her father in it.
 She then, started working as an anchor in several programmes aired in Channel 8.
-During her working schedule in Channel 8, she met Rabiranjan Maitra who helped her bag female leads in two consecutive Odia feature films.
+During her working schedule in Channel 8, she met Rabiranjan Maitra who helped her bag roles in two consecutive Odia feature films.

 In 1996, she was proposed to play the female lead in the Bengali TV series Trishna.
 It was directed by Anindya Sarkar.
 Her role as Nabanita in the TV series earned her popularity.
 At a fast pace she carried on with prominent roles in Bengali films.
 Her first film alongside Prosenjit Chatterjee was Samadhan (1997) directed by Swapan Saha.
 The film also stars Rituparna Sengupta as the ladylove of the character played by Chatterjee.
 Mitra played the role of the sister of the character played by Chatterjee.
 She often reminisced that, back in 1990s, she was always told to play the sister to Chatterjee even though she had potential to play the female lead.
 She bagged the female lead opposite Chatterjee in Sagarbanya (1998).
 While shooting for the film, she had an accident, for which she had to lose significant roles in several films.
 She featured in Basu Chatterjee's Hothat Brishti (1998) where she portrayed Priti.
 The film came out as a major success at the box office.
 In her 2020 vlog Let's Expose Face It, she claimed that she never had any significant elevation in her career even after the huge success of Hothat Brishti (1998).
 She exposed that she had to lose a number of central female roles since she never showed any interest to be the ladylove of Prosenjit Chatterjee who, then had a monopolistic foothold in Bengali film industry.
 Till 2001, she had to play the second fiddle in the films she was offered.
 She featured as the female lead opposite Prosenjit Chatterjee in Rabi Kinagi's Annadata (2002).